 Figure captions

 Figure 1.
 Contrasting spatial patterns of fires that burned with “mixed” severity in the Sierra Nevada, USA (top).
 Fire severity classes are based on the relative differenced normalized burn ratio (RdNBR) using threshold values from Miller and Thode (2007).
 RdNBR histograms of all 30 m pixels within fire perimeters (middle) are colored by the same fire severity class thresholds, with total percentages for each class reported above.
 Distributions of both proportional stand-replacing patch area and number of stand-replacing patches (bottom) pertain to the “high” severity class alone.
-Patches were delineated using the same methodology described in Collins and Stephens (2010).
+Patches were delineated using the same methods described in Collins and Stephens (2010).
 The shaded bands in these distributions indicate the mean proportion of total patch area +/- one standard deviation.
 Means and standard deviations were calculated using all non-zero patch size class proportions.
+ID the horizontal line in the gray area?

 Figure 2.
 Four hypothetical stand-replacing patch configurations for the same total fire area (3600 ha) and stand-replacing proportion (28%).
 Patch sizes were ~1 ha (a), 10 ha (b), ~100 ha (c) and 1000 ha (d).
 Panel (e) illustrates how stand-replacing area in these different configurations is distributed as a function of distance-to-patch-edge (i.e., moving further towards the interior of patches).
 Plots for the different configuration were fitted to the modified logistic function in Eq.
-1. The parameter q is reported for each configuration.
+1. The severity decay coefficient (SDC) is reported for each configuration.

 Figure 3.
 Stand-replacing area for two example wildfires that occurred in the Klamath region, northwestern California, USA.
-Both fires have similar total area (4643 ha and 5319 ha) and stand-replacing proportions (20%), but different patterns of stand-replacing area.
+Both fires have similar total area (4643 ha and 5319 ha) and stand-replacing proportions (20%), but different patterns of stand-replacing patches.
 These different patterns are captured by the plots showing how stand-replacing area is distributed as a function of distance-to-patch-edge.
-The numbers reported are the q parameter for each fitted line (described in Figure 2).
+The numbers reported are the severity decay coefficient (SDC) for each fitted line (described in Figure 2).